KillrVideo/killrvideo.github.io/src/site/docs/guides/service-discovery.md

 In KillrVideo, we decided to use [etcd][etcd] as our service registry.
 At its most basic, etcd is just a distributed, consistent, key-value store.
-The [v2 API][v2] which we currently use to interact with etcd is just simple curlable HTTP API (funny enough, the [v3 API](https://github.com/coreos/etcd/blob/master/Documentation/dev-guide/api_reference_v3.md) for etcd is all based on Protocol Buffers and Grpc just like KillrVideo).
+The [v2 API][v2] which we currently use to interact with etcd is just simple curlable HTTP API (funny enough, the [v3 API](https://github.com/coreos/etcd/blob/master/Documentation/dev-guide/api_reference_v3.md) for etcd is all based on Protocol Buffers and gRPC just like KillrVideo).

 As mentioned in the [previous section on Docker][prev], we use a program called [Registrator][registrator] to take care of automatically registering our services running in